OWASP/www-project-threat-dragon/docs-2/development/testing/unit.md

 Unit tests should not include any external dependencies

 ## Running Unit Tests
+The complete suite of unit tests can be run locally using command `npm test` from the top directory.

 ### Jest (td.vue)
 Unit testing for the vue application is done using [jest](https://jestjs.io/), and lives in the `td.vue/tests/unit` directory.
-To run the tests locally, navigate to the `td.vue` directory and run:
-- `pnpm run test:unit`

-If you'd prefer to work in a more TDD fashion, you can have the tests run continuously by running `ppnpm run test:unit -- --watch`.
+If you'd prefer to work in a more TDD fashion, you can have the tests run continuously by navigating to the `td.vue` directory and running `pnpm run test:unit -- --watch`

 ### Mocha (td.server)
 Unit testing for the server application is done using [Mocha](https://mochajs.org/), with a little help from our friends [sinon](https://sinonjs.org/) and [chai](https://www.chaijs.com/).
 To run the tests locally, navigate to the `td.server` directory and run:
 - `pnpm run test:unit`

 ## Code Coverage